 When was the last time you reviewed your estate plan?
 If it has been a while, it’s a good idea for you to make sure that as your life changes, your estate plan keeps up.
-Morgan & DiSalvo highly recommends that our estate planning clients come in for an estate planning review at least [...]
+Morgan & DiSalvo highly recommends that our estate planning clients come in for an estate planning review at least every [...]

 By Allison Byrd In our January issue of “The Passionate Estate Planner,” we addressed ten common myths about estate planning.
 A classic misconception perpetuated in the movies, and number two on our list, is how a Will is read: The myth: My attorney will read my Will aloud in a musty, mahogany-paneled room, while [...]